Birding and Nature Festival in Sierra Vista, Arizona

 Bill Cavaliere is president of the Cochise County Historical Society and sits on the board of the Arizona Historical Society’s southern chapter.
 He lectures frequently on the Chiricahua Apaches at colleges and historical societies.
 He has written articles for numerous historical journals and magazines, and recently finished his first book, The Chiricahua Apaches - A Concise History.
 Bill retired in 2012 after 28 years in law enforcement, all on the border.
 He is the former sheriff of Hidalgo County NM.
 Prior to this he worked for the US Forest Service in the Chiricahua Mountains.
 He and his wife Jill live on a cattle ranch and own the Four Bar Cottages near Portal AZ.

-Rick Collins is a park ranger at Tumacácori National Historical Park.
-He also serves as vice-president of the Tubac Historical Society, serves on the board for the Tucson Presidio Trust, volunteers with exhibits and education with the Tubac Presidio State Historic Park, and coordinates the Juan Bautista de Anza National Historical Trail Mounted Color Guard.
+Rick is a National Park Ranger at Tumacácori National Historical Park.
+He also serves on the Board of Directors of the Tucson Presidio Trust, on the Board of the Tubac Historical Society, and on the Board of the Empire Ranch Foundation.
+He also works with the Tubac Presidio State Historic Park, creating exhibits and interpretive materials.
+He coordinates the volunteers of the Juan Bautista de Anza National Historical Trail Mounted Color Guard providing public activities to promote the amazing trail.

 Stan Cunningham grew up exploring the “woods” in all the places he lived as a child.
 After a brief career in the oil fields, he decided “that college deal” his parents talked about might be the way to go.
 He received his B.S. in Wildlife Biology from the University of Wyoming.
 He researched Desert Bighorn in Southern CA for his master’s research at Arizona State University.
 Continuing at ASU, he studied Mourning and White Winged Doves on the Gila River for his PhD research.
 After school, he worked for Arizona Game and Fish primarily in his dream job as a Research Biologist studying ungulates and animals that ate them.
 His specialties included ungulate (Big Game) habitat Selection, many phases of mountain lion and black bear ecology, and the effects of fire on a variety of species from lizards to elk and many carnivores.
 After 30 years, ASU enticed Stan back with an offer he could not refuse, and he spent his last 15 years as a Wildlife Biology instructor on the Polytechnic campus.